 Powell CDC provides a treatment program for concerned persons who have been negatively affected by addiction.
 By understanding chemical dependency and receiving support, concerned persons can better cope with the stress caused by addiction.
 Without treatment, the family illness can continue to progress.
 Recovery for family members can occur even if the chemically dependent person keeps using.

-Please contact Teresa Furneaux at 515-263-2424 for more information about families participating in the treatment process.
+Please contact Teresa Furneaux or Kristin Hepworth at (515) 263-2424 for more information about families participating in the treatment process.

 Family Meeting Times:

 Tuesday and Thursday at 5:30 p.m.
 Conference Room 2, 1st floor at Iowa Lutheran Hospital, 700 E. University Ave., Des Moines, IA

 As a family member, have you ever been embarrassed, fearful or hurt by a family member's use of alcohol or other drugs?

 Have you attempted to cover up their behavior?